 Use options on the Preferences dialog to customize the behavior of the client.
-To open the Preferences dialog, select Preferences from the File menu or click on the Settings button at the bottom left corner in case of Workspace layout.
+To open the Preferences dialog, select Preferences from the File menu.
 The left pane of the Preferences dialog displays a tree control; each node of the tree control provides access to options that are related to the node under which they are displayed.